Vincit/multi-user-test-runner/README.md

 `TestUsers.NEW_USER` can be used to create a new user with the same role as the current creator user has.
 This definition can't be used as a creator definitions or if the creator roles have one or more creators defined with existing user definition.

+`TestUsers.UNREGISTERED` means that user should not be logged in and previous log in should be cleared if necessary. `AbstractUserRoleIT#loginWithUser(USER)` will be called with null value by default.
+This behaviour can be changed by overriding `AbstractUserRoleIT#loginUnregistered` method.

 ## Role Aliasing and Multi Role Support